Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

 In most of the domain, which is the section outside the curves that terminate at $\pm\hat{x}$ and after time $T-t^{\ast}$, the control is based on a subsolution $U$ constructed in terms of the quasipotential.
-Within the curves the solution to (\ref{Eq:Diffusion1}) is well approximated by a Gauss-Markov process.
-Hence within this region we will use a control that would be appropriate for a problem if the process were instead the approximating Gauss-Markov model.
-The function $\mathbb{\bar{H}}$ that defines the PDE for this region is therefore the one corresponding to the Gauss-Markov process.
-Besides the dynamics in this region (which are determined by the Gauss-Markov approximation), we must choose a terminal condition.
+Within the curves the solution to (\ref{Eq:Diffusion1}) is well approximated by a Gauss--Markov process.
+Hence within this region we will use a control that would be appropriate for a problem if the process were instead the approximating Gauss--Markov model.
+The function $\mathbb{\bar{H}}$ that defines the PDE for this region is therefore the one corresponding to the Gauss--Markov process.
+Besides the dynamics in this region (which are determined by the Gauss--Markov approximation), we must choose a terminal condition.
 This will be given by the minimum of two quadratic functions, one centered at $\hat{x}$ and one centered at $-\hat{x}$.
 The parameter $\hat{x}$ is a nominal value that for purposes of the present discussion can be taken to be $1$.
 The parameter $t^{\ast}$ plays two roles.
-One is to determine the size of the region on which the true dynamics are approximated by Gauss-Markov dynamics.
-The second role is related to the fact that if the control based on the quadratics centered at $\pm \hat{x}$ is used all the way to $T$ then singularities will develop.
+One is to determine the size of the region on which the true dynamics are approximated by Gauss--Markov dynamics.
+The second role is related to the fact that if the control based on the quadratics centered at ${\pm}\hat{x}$ is used all the way to $T$, then singularities in the gradient (and hence the control) will develop as $t \uparrow T$.
 For this reason, we switch back to the control based on the quasipotential after $T-t^{\ast}$, and $t^{\ast}$ must be chosen so that the subsolution property is preserved across the handoff time $T-t^{\ast}$.

 While the discussion above suggests the correct decomposition of the domain, the actual construction is more complex, since the control should transition nicely when moving between the regions, and the construction of a scheme for which rigorous bounds can be proved will require additional mollification and approximations.
 However, the building blocks are always subsolutions to the indicated PDEs.
-The form of the surrogate problem for the Gauss-Markov model needs to be explained, as well as various boundary and terminal conditions.
+The form of the surrogate problem for the Gauss--Markov model needs to be explained, as well as various boundary and terminal conditions.
 To simplify the discussion, we consider a sequence of successively more general problems.
 In this paper we complete the analysis for the one-dimensional problem.
 The multi-dimensional problem will be addressed in a companion paper.